PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

-      tcpSendTimeout=NUM,    -- The timeout (in seconds) of a TCP write attempt tcpRecvTimeout=NUM,    -- The timeout (in seconds) of a TCP read attempt tcpFastOpen=BOOL,      -- Whether to enable TCP Fast Open ipBindAddrNoPort=BOOL, -- Whether to enable IP Bind Address No Port name=STRING,           -- The name associated to this backend, for display purpose checkName=STRING,      -- Use STRING as QNAME in the health-check query, default: "a.root-servers.net." checkType=STRING,      -- Use STRING as QTYPE in the health-check query, default: "A"
+      tcpSendTimeout=NUM,    -- The timeout (in seconds) of a TCP write attempt tcpRecvTimeout=NUM,    -- The timeout (in seconds) of a TCP read attempt tcpFastOpen=BOOL,      -- Whether to enable TCP Fast Open ipBindAddrNoPort=BOOL, -- Whether to enable IP_BIND_ADDRESS_NO_PORT if available, default: true name=STRING,           -- The name associated to this backend, for display purpose checkName=STRING,      -- Use STRING as QNAME in the health-check query, default: "a.root-servers.net." checkType=STRING,      -- Use STRING as QTYPE in the health-check query, default: "A"